Leonard Floyd: 2018

 On November 4, 2018, Floyd intercepted Buffalo Bills quarterback Nathan Peterman, returning it for a 19-yard touchdown, his first-career interception and second-career touchdown.

-In Week 10 against the Detroit Lions, Floyd made his first sack of the season off quarterback Matthew Stafford in the 34-22 win.

-In Week 15 against the Green Bay Packers, Floyd sacked Aaron Rodgers two times in a 24-17 win.
+In Week 10 against the Lions, Floyd made his first sack of the season off quarterback Matthew Stafford in the 34–22 win.
+In Week 15 against the Packers, Floyd sacked Aaron Rodgers two times in a 24–17 win.
 Floyd finished the season with 49 tackles, four sacks, and a pick six.
-He received an overall grade of 69.6 from Pro Football Focus in 2018, which ranked as the 42nd highest grade among all qualifying edge rushers, and was named as Pro Bowl alternate.
+He was named as a Pro Bowl alternate.

 2019

 On May 1, 2019, the Bears picked up the fifth-year option on Floyd's contract.

-In Week 1 against the Green Bay Packers, Floyd recorded four tackles and sacked Aaron Rodgers twice as the Bears lost 10-3.
+In Week 1 against the Packers, Floyd recorded four tackles and sacked Aaron Rodgers twice as the Bears lost 10–3.
 In week 9 against the Philadelphia Eagles, Floyd sacked Carson Wentz once in the 22–14 loss.
 This was Floyd's first sack in two months.
+He finished the 2019 season with three sacks, 40 total tackles (27 solo), and one pass defended.

 Floyd was released by the Bears on March 17, 2020.

 Los Angeles Rams

-On April 24, 2020, the Los Angeles Rams signed Floyd to a one-year contract.
+On April 24, 2020, the Los Angeles Rams signed Floyd to a one-year, $10 million contract.

 Floyd made his debut with the Rams in Week 1 against the Dallas Cowboys on Sunday Night Football.
 During the game, Floyd recorded his first sack as a Ram on Dak Prescott in the 20–17 win.

-In Week 7 against his former team, the Chicago Bears, on Monday Night Football, Floyd recorded two sacks on Nick Foles during the 24–10 win.
+In Week 7 against his former team, the Bears, on Monday Night Football, Floyd recorded two sacks on Nick Foles during the 24–10 win.

 In Week 10 against the Seattle Seahawks, Floyd recorded three sacks on Russell Wilson and recovered a fumble lost by Wilson during the 23–16 win, later earning him the NFC Defensive Player of the Week award.

 In Week 17 against the Arizona Cardinals, Floyd recorded a sack on Chris Streveler during the 18–7 win.
 He finished the regular season with a career-high 10.5 sacks, which earned him a $1.25 million bonus.

-In the Wild Card Round of the playoffs against the Seattle Seahawks, Floyd sacked Russell Wilson two times during the 30–20 win.
+In the Wild Card Round of the playoffs against the Seahawks, Floyd sacked Russell Wilson two times during the 30–20 win.

 2021

 On March 15, 2021, Floyd signed a four-year contract extension with the Rams worth $64 million.
-In Week 14 Floyd recorded 8 tackles and also intercepted Kyler Murray in a 30-23 win over the Arizona Cardinals.
+In Week 14, Floyd recorded eight tackles and intercepted Kyler Murray in a 30–23 win over the Cardinals.
+In the 2021 season, he had 9.5 sacks, 70 total tackles (37 solo), one interception, three passes defended, and one forced fumble in 17 starts.

-Floyd helped the Rams reach Super Bowl LVI where they would defeat the Cincinnati Bengals 23-20.
-Floyd recorded 5 tackles and 1 sack in the game.
+Floyd helped the Rams reach Super Bowl LVI where they defeated the Cincinnati Bengals 23–20.
+Floyd recorded five tackles and one sack in the game.

+2022

+In the 2022 season, Floyd had nine sacks, 59 total tackles (31 solo), and one fumble recovery in 17 starts.

-On March 10, 2023, Floyd was released by the Los Angeles Rams.
+On March 10, 2023, Floyd was released by the Rams.